dalibo/temboard/CONTRIBUTING.md

 temBoard agents.
 Root Makefile offers two targets to help testing big scale setup :

-- `make mass-agents` loops from 2348 to 3000 and instanciate a PostgreSQL instance for each number and an agent to monitor it.
+- `make mass-agents` loops from 2348 to 3000 and instanciates a PostgreSQL instance for each number and an agent to monitor it.
 Number is used as agent port.
 Each instanciation requires you to type `y` and Enter.
 This allows to throttle instanciations and to stop when enough instances are up.